top1944/duckuments/docs/17_setup/1_3_github_basics.md

 Repeat what you just did for the Duckiebot on the laptop as well, making sure to change the name of the file containing the private key.

-## Setting up global configurations for Git  {#howto-git-local-config}

-This should be done twice, once on the laptop, and later, on the robot.

-These options tell Git who you are:

-    $ git config --global user.email "![email]"
-    $ git config --global user.name  "![full name]"

-Also do this, and it doesn't matter if you don't know what it is:

-    $ git config --global push.default simple